nacloos/similarity-repository/README.md

-Status: Under active development.
-API subject to change.

 # Similarity Measures Repository

 ![Backend metrics](https://github.com/nacloos/similarity-measures/blob/main/backend_metrics.png)

 The goal of this repository is to gather **existing**  implementations of similarity measures for neural networks into a **single** python package, with a **common** and **customizable** interface.
-This repository doesn't provide any new implementations.
+This repository is not meant to provide new implementations.
 It only refers to existing ones.

 ## Installation